alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 .orange[Figure with a schematic of the relationship between climate change, health and ML research]

+- Tackling climate change _is_ tackling a wide range of health challenges.
+- Machine learning can have a wide range of positive impacts in tackling climate and health challenges. .cite[(Rolnick et al, 2022)]
+- Advancing scientific discoveries with machine learning has great potential for both health and climate.

+.references[
+Rolnick et al. [Tackling Climate Change with Machine Learning](https://dl.acm.org/doi/10.1145/3485128), ACM Comput.
+Surv., 2022.
+]

 ---

 name: title
 class: title, middle

-## Raising climate awareness with AI-generated visualisations
+### Raising climate awareness with AI-generated visualisations

 .center[![:scale 30%](../assets/images/slides/vicc/placedesarts_flood.gif)]

 ---

-## Why AI against climate change?
-### The need to raise awareness
+## The need to raise awareness

---

 There is a mismatch between the magnitude of the climate crisis and the public's concern about it.